iamwatchdogs/Calculator_GUI/README.md

 ```

 After you're done with your changes, you can push them back to your remote repository.
 So that you can send me a pull request to merge the changes into the original Repository.
+And I highly suggest each and every contributor to checkout the [Important-Rules](CONTRIBUTING.md#important-rules "Goto Important Rules in CONTRIBUTING.md") mentioned in [CONTRIBUTING.md](CONTRIBUTING.md "Goto CONTRIBUTING.md").

 > Don't know where to start ???... (or) Sounds too Complicated ???...
 Check out [CONTRIBUTING.md](CONTRIBUTING.md "Let's go to CONTRIBUTING.md").